Meal Prep Strategies Food Network Staffers Swear By

 Just one of these small changes can make a big difference in your weekly meal plan.

 If you’re anything like us here at Food Network, you know that resolutions aren’t just for New Year’s Eve.
 They can be adopted at any time, even a few days into the brand-new year.
 If you’re still looking for the perfect resolution of your very own, give meal prepping a try.
-Quick and easy, it’s sure to save you loads of time in 2020.
+Quick and easy, it’s sure to save you loads of time.
 If you’re not sure where to begin, fret not!
 Our office is filled with meal prepping pros.
 Here are the tips and tricks they swear by.

 Give "Anchor Shopping" A Try